Soak up the very best of Eastern Europe

 Today is spent at leisure on board as we make our way towards Belgrade.
 During the afternoon we pass through the 'Iron Gate' Gorge.
 Enjoy the cruise director's informative commentary as we witness towering mossy cliffs interspersed with ornate and detailed carvings hewn straight from the rock face.

 Following lunch on board we set sail for Mohács.
+In the afternoon you are free to continue sightseeing, or do a little shopping independently.

 We arrive into the port of Mohács this morning, close to the Hungarian border, and embark on puszta tour by coach that takes us Kalocsa whilst enjoying stops along the way.